Telling Your Children About Your Terminal Illness

 Tell Them the Truth

-Children may express an array of emotions with different layers of comprehension.
-If you help them through the rough spots, they may be less apt to act out in negative ways.
+Children may express many emotions, depending on what they understand.
+They need your help to get through the tough emotions.
+If you can help them, they may be less apt to act out in negative ways.

 How to Tell Them